grayHatEnigma/Expense-Manager/README.md

 # Expense Manager

-an awesome expense manager application using flutter.
+a great expense manager application with a bunch of useful features to record and analyze your expenses.

 # Preview
 <img src="https://grayhatenigma.files.wordpress.com/2020/02/screenshot_1581370957.png" width="330" height="600">